-These are modules that must be taken to be able to progress with a programme or to be eligible for awarding of a qualification.
-They contain the essential parts of the programme and are therefore compulsory to enable the learning outcomes for the programme to be met.
+These are modules that must be taken in order to progress with a programme or to be eligible for the awarding of a qualification.
+They contain the essential parts of the programme and are therefore compulsory to meet the learning outcomes for the programme.